 Bus: Catch any bus marked 380 or 333 but make sure it's marked Circular Quay not Bondi Junction.
 The trip to Circular Quay takes 45 minutes on the 380 bus, and about six minutes less on the 333.
 All 381 and 382 buses terminate at Bondi Junction.

 Bus fares are calculated according to the number of sections you travel.
-It's not a single price system or tickets for a given period of time and it's a bit complex for tourists but briefly from Bondi Beach it's $2.20 to Bondi Junction (it's called 1 or 2 sections), $3.60 for Paddington and Darlinghurst (3 to 5 Sections) and $4.60 right down to Circular Quay.
+It's not a single price system, and it's a bit complex for tourists but briefly from Bondi Beach it's $2.10 to Bondi Junction (it's called 1 or 2 sections), $3.50 for Paddington and Darlinghurst (3 to 5 Sections) and $4.50 right down to Circular Quay.
 However all the locals buy multi-trip tickets because there is a discount of about 20% and you save heaps of time by buying in bulk.

 A new fare structure called MyZone was introduced on 18th April, 2010.
-In a charlatan's attempt to fool the general public into thinking that they actually owned the bus system, bus tickets that were once different colours all became the same colour and were renamed to MyBus-1, MyBus-2 and MyBus-3.
+In a charlatan's attempt to fool the public into thinking that they actually owned the bus system, bus tickets that were once different colours all became the same colour and were renamed to MyBus-1, MyBus-2 and MyBus-3.
 The public relations team forgot to notice that normal people feel a real goose asking for a My-Bus instead of a Travel-Ten.
 Then they told us it was "easier, simpler fares" and gave us the the MyTrain, the MyFerry and even the new MyMulti.
 It's all explained in their 48 page booklet.
-Overall, the number of different tickets has dropped, but you have to read their 48 pages to figure it out.
-After endless transport fiascos and many years of lobbying by commuters, a much-despised Labor Govt was thrown out of office in 2012.
+Overall, the number of different tickets has dropped, but you have to read 48 pages to figure it out.
+After endless transport fiascos and many years of lobbying by commuters, the doomed Labor Govt was thrown out of office.

 For enquiries ring 131500.
 Timetables are displayed on posts at most bus stops.
 There is a wider range of tickets and more restrictions than we can cover here.
 Most importantly, there are concession tickets for family groups but only on Sundays.
 Note that the ticket windows at the train station sell bus tickets but the bus drivers do not sell train tickets.
 And the MyMulti ticket zones are not the same as the three zones for the MyBus 1, 2 and 3 tickets.

-Brief advice for tourists: If you are here for more than three days, buy a $44.00 MyMulti-1 Weekly at the nearest newsagent immediately, before catching any bus or train.
-It covers bus rides to Bondi Junction and bus or train rides into the City.
-If you only have one or two days, buy a MyBus-3 TravelTen giving 10 single trips, travelling to the City and back on any bus.
+Brief advice for tourists: If you are here for more than three days, buy a $43.00 MyMulti-1 Weekly at the nearest newsagent immediately, before catching any bus or train.
+If you only have one or two days, buy a MyBus-3 TravelTen to 10 trips, travelling to the City and back on any bus.

 The difference between the bus numbers 380, 381 and 382 is quite small.
 The 381 bus makes a slight detour to the south off Bondi Road via Denham and Fletcher Streets just up from the beach.
 The 381 then terminates at Bondi Junction station and does not go to the city.
 The 380 and the 382 stay on Bondi Road thus saving about two minutes.
 The 382 is like a 380 but always terminates at Bondi Junction like a 381.